rochefort-lab/fissa/README.md

 For details of the algorithm, please see our [companion paper](https://www.doi.org/10.1038/s41598-018-21640-2) published in Scientific Reports.

 FISSA is compatible with both Python 2.7 and Python 3.5+.
+Using Python 3 is strongly encouraged, as Python 2 will no longer be [maintained starting January 2020](https://python3statement.org/).

-It has been tested on Ubuntu 17.04 and on Windows 7 with the [Anaconda](https://www.anaconda.com/download/#linux) distribution.
+FISSA has been tested on Ubuntu 17.04 and on Windows Windows 10 with the [Anaconda](https://www.anaconda.com/download/#linux) distribution.

 If you encounter a specific problem please